-Monolithic filters can be implemented using several circuit techniques: AO-RC [1], MOSFET-C [2], switched-C [3], Gm-C [4], [5], and digital [6].
+Monolithic filters can be implemented using several circuit techniques: AO-RC [1], [2], MOSFET-C [3], switched-C [4], [5], Gm-C [6], [7], [8] and digital [9].
 All these circuit techniques have advantages and disadvantages, so the different characteristics of each defines its application niches and the new technologies generally emphasize the limits of these techniques in their applications areas.
-So, in the modern sub-micron technology the Gm-C filters can be operated over the entire VHF/UHF range [7].
+So, in the modern sub-micron technology the Gm-C filters can be operated over the entire VHF/UHF range [10], [11].

 Generally the Gm-C integrators are very fast, because an open-loop transconductance amplifier drives the capacitive load.
 However, unfortunately, they are not very linear.
 Linearisation techniques exist, but often they affect the transconductor bandwidth and a linearity-bandwidth compromise must be done.
 The noise is another problem of Gm-C integrators.
 In this case, in the synthesis process the dynamic range must be optimised.
 Taking into account all these advantages and disadvantages, the most natural applications for the Gm-C filters are those where speed is vital, and the amplitude of signal can be kept relatively low.

-It is also well known that the active filters are very sensitive to the excess phase of the active elements.
-The excess phase is a result of the transconductor limitation: nonzero output conductance and also the parasitic poles and zeros.
-The main techniques used to build a high DC gain integrator with a very large bandwidth is choosing a simple transconductor topology without internal node and loading it with a negative resistance that compensates the output resistance.
+In addition to the shortcomings mentioned above, it is also well known that the active filters are very sensitive to the excess phase of the active elements.
+The excess phase is a result of the transconductor limitation:

+- (1) nonzero output conductance and - (2) also the parasitic poles and zeros.

+The main techniques used to build a high DC gain integrator with a very large bandwidth is choosing a simple transconductor topology without internal node [12] and loading it with a negative resistance that compensates the output resistance.
+An internal node is a node in the circuit schematic that has no direct connection to either an input or an output terminal or a bias or supply terminal of the circuit [12].

 Theoretically, by combining these two techniques in the design process of the transconductor, an integrator with infinite DC gain and very large bandwidth results.
 In reality, the DC gain is dictated by the mismatch of input transistors and the mismatch of positive and negative resistive loads.

 In this paper is presented a 1 MHz band-pass filter with optimum dynamic range (imposed by technology) and low distortion.

 In the following sections the intermediate transfer functions method, used for filter synthesis, is briefly reviewed and also the space-state description of Gm-C filters is presented.

 In the third section the transconductor is described, briefly analysed and then the SPICE simulation results are presented for emphasising its performances.

 In the fourth section the synthesised filter is presented and also the good performances of the filter are emphasised by SPICE simulation.